mluggy/electricity-plan-analyzer/README.md

 - Total annual cost
 - Total annual discount
 - Discount percentage for each plan
-- Top 5 recommended plans based on the total annual discount

 ## Plans

-Currently, 11 plans from 4 vendors are analyzed:
+Currently, 12 plans from 5 vendors are analyzed:

 - <a href="https://campaigns.pazgas.co.il/ele/" target="_blank">Pazgas</a>
     - 24/7 (5%)